-Using a slow cooker (or the slow cook function on a multi-cooker) guarantees a fall-off-the-bone result without having to labor over a hot grill or smoker for hours.
-You can even cook the ribs a day in advance, store them in the fridge and flash them on the grill or in the oven before serving.
-The three-ingredient honey BBQ sauce, made with the leftover cooking liquid, is highly recommended but any sauce of your choosing will do just fine.
+Using a slow cooker (or the Slow Cook function on a multi-cooker) guarantees a fall-off-the-bone result without having to labor over a hot grill or smoker for hours.
+You can even cook the ribs a day in advance, store them in the fridge, and flash them on the grill or in the oven before serving.
+The three-ingredient honey BBQ sauce, made with the leftover cooking liquid, is highly recommended—but any sauce of your choosing will do just fine.
 If cooking for a crowd, doubling the recipe is advised. —Grant Melton

-In a small bowl, mix together brown sugar, smoked paprika, salt, chili powder, black pepper and cayenne pepper.
+In a small bowl, mix together brown sugar, smoked paprika, salt, chili powder, black pepper, and cayenne pepper.

 Pour water and apple cider vinegar into the bottom of the slow cooker.
 Roll the ribs into a big coil and place into the slow cooker, meat side facing out.
-Place the lid overtop and cook for 3 ½ hours on high or 7 hours on low.
+Place the lid overtop and cook for 3 1/2 hours on high or 7 hours on low.

 Grant Melton is an Emmy Award-Winning Producer of the Rachael Ray Show, food writer and recipe developer.
-He's a contributor to Food52, NYT Cooking and Rachael Ray Every Day Magazine.
+He's a contributor to Food52, Food Network Kitchen and Rachael Ray Every Day Magazine.
 He loves cookies, cocktails and kindness.